agatakolohe/GoinOffGrid/Proposal.md

 #### Additional Information

 This app is a thank you gift to my hanai dad who has been there for me in my times of need.
 He is an adventurous wilderness man who sometimes goes "off grid" and worries me and my hanai sister.
 By creating this app, if the situation were to ever come up where he needed help on a solo hike, I would be able to provide resourceful help.
 I would be very happy to get this to function on his phone to be able to let us know his adventure information and well-being.
 This app is also dedicated to all the solo hikers and the people who love their solo hikers that have experienced a stressful situation and were unsure if anyone would be able to help them.
-The goal of this app is to share information, accountability, and ease stress to enjoy the outdoors!
+The goal of this app is to streamline information, accountability, and ease stress to enjoy the outdoors!